 Looking into holes and crannies on reefs, or holes on wrecks, often allows you to see wildlife you otherwise would have missed.

 Also, consider a backup light for night diving.

 Dive torches are comparatively expensive, but there is a host of mid-range LED torches out there that will suit most recreational divers.

 Dive Knife or Shears

 Note that I haven’t mentioned a dive knife yet?
 That’s because I don’t want you to rush out and buy a huge Rambo-esque dive knife that you strap to your calf.
 Go for a small, lightweight (and preferably titanium) dive knife that you either stick in your BCD pocket or attach to your low-pressure inflator hose.
 Alternatively, a pair of trauma shears can work just as well, or better.

 So when do you buy your own kit?
 Not right off the bat, that’s for sure.
 No need to rush out and break the bank the day after you finish your first dive course.

 Take some time to get some dives under your belt and find your personal preferences.

-Over the course of a few dives using different rental kit, you’ll start to pick up on things you like, or things that annoy you, which can help you in making your choice.
+Over the course of a few dives using the different rental kits, you’ll start to pick up on things you like, or things that annoy you, which can help you in making your choice.